-It is strongly recommended that students hold a prospectus meeting with the dissertation director and at least one other committee member before submitting the prospectus.
+It is strongly recommended, though not required, that students hold a prospectus meeting with the dissertation director and at least oneother committee member before submitting the prospectus.
 Students should also be aware that the dissertation prospectus is used as the basis of nomination for both university-wide and departmental fellowships and awards.